 Priority Habitats and Species: Publications

-The Washington Department of Fish and Wildlife (WDFW) develops PHS management recommendations to align with the agency’s mission to preserve, protect, and perpetuate Washington’s diverse fish and wildlife with the goals of:
+The Washington Department of Fish and Wildlife (WDFW) develops management recommendations for Priority Habitats and Species to align with the agency’s mission to preserve, protect, and perpetuate Washington’s diverse fish and wildlife.
+This includes goals to:

-• Stopping or reversing the decline of fish and wildlife, including state listed or candidate species.
+• Stop or reverse the decline of fish and wildlife, including state-listed or candidate species.

-• Maintaining or enhancing the current structural attributes and ecological functions of habitat needed to support healthy populations.
+• Maintain or enhance the current structural attributes and ecological functions of habitat needed to support healthy populations.

-• Maintaining or enhancing populations of priority species within present and/or historical ranges.
+• Maintain or enhance populations of priority species within present and/or historical ranges.

 Riparian Ecosystems